Flynn2059/Flynn2059.github.io/publications.md

 ## Basic Medical Sciences

 > Still working very hard.
-Hopefully there will be something in this area by the end of 2025.
+Hopefully there will be something in this area by the coming year.

 ---